A new joke is doing the rounds in Kathmandu.

-There has been a flurry of strange announcements by the government in the last few months in relation to rule changes on Everest.
-Climbers have to carry 8kg of garbage down with them, attend a briefing to promote peace and harmony on the mountain; a ladder will be installed on the Hillary Step; everyone must climb with a Nepali guide; police will be stationed at Base Camp; permit fees have been “reduced” (in fact, they’ve been increased slightly, but never let the truth get in the way of marketing).
+There has been a flurry of strange announcements by the government in the last few months about rule changes on Everest.
+Climbers have to carry eight kilograms of garbage down with them.
+We have to attend a briefing to promote peace and harmony on the mountain; a ladder will be installed on the Hillary Step; everyone must climb with a Nepali guide; police will be stationed at Base Camp; permit fees have been “reduced” (in fact, they’ve been increased slightly, but never let the truth get in the way of marketing).

-Yesterday we attended our much publicised briefing at the Ministry of Tourism.
-I would love to say things are now much clearer, but that’s far from being the case.
-If anything, they’re a little muddier.
-A briefing to “Promote peace and harmony”?
+Yesterday we attended our much-publicised briefing at the Ministry of Tourism.
+I would love to say things are now much clearer, but if anything, they’re muddier.

 “So, Mr Mark, you are British?
 No BBC broadcasts like last year.”

 “Yes, I’m British, so obviously I must work for the BBC,” I didn’t say (it didn’t seem the right moment for sarcasm).

 The briefing threw up a confusing mass of rules, some of which seemed fine, and others which seemed extraordinary.
 I don’t know which ones I need to take seriously, and many were lost in translation.
 The first official spoke to us in English so heavily accented we could understand little of what he was saying.
 We nodded politely.
 The second official spoke better English but rushed through a series of PowerPoint slides full of long paragraphs of text, and we had no hope of keeping up with all of them.

 All news we broadcast from camp has to be passed to the Ministry first.
 Really?
 How about all the blogs, tweets, Facebook posts and emails we have no control over?
 We’re not allowed to unfurl commercial banners on the summit, but how about all the climbers who are part funded by sponsorship and expected to produce a summit photo with their sponsor’s logo?

 “They tell us that stuff every year,” Phil said to me afterwards.